 InvitingCommunity was an exploration sprung from a personal move -- after 15 years -- from the 11th floor of a box full of house boxes, to an 80-year old bungalow, on the west bank of the Chicago River, on a quiet neighborhood street.
 So far, InvitingCommunity shows up as neighborhood potluck dinners, community gardening and river trail workdays, neighborhood association, an online experiment at [ManorNeighbors], and work with a number of community organization clients.
 Most interesting, we published an invitation to share home repair contractor referrals in the neighborhood newsletter.
 Nobody sent anything in, but almost immediate people started sharing this info in the neighborhood facebook group.
 That group had existed for some time, but didn't get much use.
 Usage and variety of topics really took off after the referrals question got the ball rolling.

-Inviting Transformation become possible as Invitation gains traction in business.
+Inviting Transformation becomes possible as Invitation gains traction in business.
 At the leading edge of this work, Open Space has been combined with people-oriented Agile software development approaches like Scrum, Kanban, XP and Lean to create bounded experiments and transformational sprints.
 Generalizing from that work, it's clear that the adoption of Agile methods is just one of many forms of organization transformation that can be supported in this way.
 Invitation works as the TrimTab on all sorts of transformational course changes, from process improvement and work redesign to corporate culture change, community engagement and social movements.
 We can have broad and deep design context AND active, local experimentation and learning.
 We can see the common patterns that run through these many approaches.
 OpenSpaceTechnology/OpenSpaceAnywhere outlines the shapes we see in Open Space AND the other approaches I've mentioned.

-Inviting Software Scaling and Inviting Business Agility become possible with Mike Beedle's Enterprise Scrum approach, which extends Scrum practice and expands the scope to large software programs, Enterprise IT, and even whole organizations.
+Inviting Software Scaling and Business Agility becomes possible with Mike Beedle's Enterprise Scrum approach, which extends Scrum practice and expands the scope to large software programs, Enterprise IT, and even whole organizations.
 These are canvas-based approaches that invite teams and stakeholders to post everything that matters for the success of a software program or whole business on the wall, to do the work in highly collaborative iterative cycles, and to review and improve everything on the canvas after every cycle.
 It is effectively a framework for running products, customer segments, and ultimately whole businesses in ongoing open space.
 The power of inviting self-organization and the rigor of software engineering.
 In this way all the many different parts of an enterprise can be invited to co-evolve together.

-Inviting Evolution brings us back to the InvitingOrganizationEmerges story, where I suggested that the ideas of transitions (changes done in small local boxes), and even transformations (changes done broadly, longer-term, but still fancying that good knowledge and control of the outcomes was possible), were no longer useful in understanding change.
+Inviting Co-evolution brings us back to the InvitingOrganizationEmerges story, where I suggested that the ideas of transitions (changes done in small local boxes), and even transformations (changes done broadly, longer-term, but still fancying that good knowledge and control of the outcomes was possible), were no longer useful in understanding change.
 It's not a small thing.
 We can't know with any confidence the path we must travel, more than a few cycles into the future.
 If we tell the truth, the endpoints are a complete mystery.
 Which means we can't drive change effectively from the comfort of the sidelines or skyboxes.
 We need to be on the field, immersed in the changes, co-evolving everything together.
-We invite the people into the work and, with them, through them, across the team room walls, invite evolving products into the world.
+We invite the people into the work and, with them, through them, across the team room walls, invite evolving products and services into the world.